danjh2705/liftwhat/README.md

 This will make addin and maintaining routines WAY easier and allow for other contributors, like yourself.

-Fork, branch, and issue a pull request.
+Fork, branch off of Develop, codecodecode, then issue a pull request.
 I'd like to hammer out all the current issues.
 They are all based on user feedback.

 All this is running on S3, so we don't have a backend.
 Any enhancements you want to bang out need to keep this in mind.